heanylab/instructiongraphs/README.md

 - `rostopic echo instructiongraphs_goal`

 ## Writing a new instruction graph
-- Please refer to `IG implementation readme` in the root.
+- Please refer to `IG Structure.md` in the root.

 ## Understanding implementation of interpreter
-- Please refer to `Interpreter implementation readme` in  the root.
+- Please refer to `Interpreter IMPL.md` in  the root.

 ## Report
 The final report for 15-400 is in the `report` subdirectory.
 The paper itself is